NathanLynch97/smash-stats/README.md

 - Style the page for a better user interface
 - Implement a squad strike model and user CRUD
 - Redirect to /details after character update
+- Only show user's characters on character list
+- Calculate win percentage on front end